-- Daily Time: All youth must sign in and out daily.
-Please ensure participants sign their timesheets each week. - Weekly Time: Timekeepers are REQUIRED to enter ALL time into the TMS EVERY Friday by 5:00 pm. - Time Reminders: DOES will send timekeepers and primary points of contact (POCs) an email every Friday listing youth whose time has not been entered.
+- Daily Time: All youth must sign in and out daily; please ensure participants sign their timesheets each week. - Weekly Time: Timekeepers are REQUIRED to enter ALL time into TMS weekly by 5:00 p.m.
+EVERY Friday. - Time Reminders: DOES will send timekeepers and primary POCs an email every Friday listing youth whose time has not been entered.
 Log-in information, including passwords, will be emailed directly to all designated timekeepers.
 Payroll information will be available online at www.summerjobs.dc.gov.